JaredMcB/SVU-Numerical-Analysis/README.md

 ### Fixed Point Method

 The fixed point method finds values of our function where the input doesn't change the value of the function entire.
-This method works by While the fixed point method is not an explicit root finding method, it is a powerful tool for deriving them.
+This method works by iterating outputs and looping them into out input as long as specific conditions are met.
+The fixed point method determines where g(x) is equal to x by taking an initial value, our p0, and plugging it into our function g.
+Whatever value is outputted is then set as our new p0 and a new value is determined.
+While the fixed point method is not an explicit root finding method, it is a powerful tool for deriving them.